ing-bank/baker/docs/index.md

 ## How to read these docs

-There are 2 big sections:
+There are two big sections:

 * The _Development Life Cycle_: works like a big tutorial of Baker, it is a "learning by making" type of documentation, it is for those who like a top-down approach to learning.